cargilgar/Smart-Alarm-using-tinyML/README.md

 ![image info](images/sleep-cycles-example.jpg)

-For this project, we have devised a device attached to the body (e.g. a bracelet) that intelligently adjusts the exact time to wake the user according to his state of sleep.
+For this project, we have devised a device attached to the body (e.g. a wristband) that intelligently adjusts the exact time to wake the user according to his state of sleep.
 The user will need to define a time threshold so that the model knows what is the range in which it has room to operate.

 For example: the user wishes to wake up at around 8 am and it is okay if the system could trigger the alarm 15 minutes earlier or later.
 The user will then define a threshold of 30 minutes and the system will know that it can wake the user up at the most appropriate time between 7:45 and 8:15.